stepankuzmin/WhiskyBar/README.md

 # WhiskyBar

 React Native App that shows you the way to the next whisky bar.

-> Well, show me the way to the next whisky bar
+Build with [Mapbox Maps SDK for React Native](https://github.com/mapbox/react-native-mapbox-gl).

 ## Building from source